 Participants and Requirements

-Participants are expected to attend all School events and are also expected to attend the ASA spring meeting, immediately following on 11-15 May 2020, to deepen their understanding of a specific field of acoustics and become better acquainted with scientific work in other fields.
-ASA School attendees are required to be an author or coauthor on an abstract for presentation at the ASA spring meeting in Chicago either as a lecture or poster presentation.
+Participants are expected to attend all School events and are also expected to attend the ASA spring meeting, immediately following on 7-11 June 2021, to deepen their understanding of a specific field of acoustics and become better acquainted with scientific work in other fields.
+ASA School attendees are required to be an author or coauthor on an abstract for presentation at the ASA spring 2021 meeting in Seattle either as a lecture or poster presentation.
 A certificate of attendance will be presented to participants at the close of the School.

 Costs and Transportation

-Hotel rooms at the Eaglewood Resort and Spa for two nights (double-occupancy) and meals are provided and paid by ASA.
+Hotel rooms for two nights (double-occupancy) and meals are provided and paid by ASA.

-Participants are responsible for their own travel costs including transportation from the Chicago airport or other locations to Eaglewood Resort and Spa in Itasca, IL.
+Participants are responsible for their own travel costs including transportation from the Seattle airport to the School location.

-Shared transportation to the Chicago Marriott after the School will be arranged for and paid by ASA.
+Shared transportation to the Hyatt Regency Seattle after the School will be arranged for and paid by ASA.